kbuckleys/spotirofi/README.md

 ---

 This is a near complete replacement for spotify-player's UI, almost everything you can do in the main client can be done from within this interface.
 It's meant to be a quick and convenient way to manage your listening on the fly, much like a program launcher, except for your music.
-There's much you can do in this interface, so I'd rather list the things you CANNOT do:
+There's a lot you can do in this interface -and I mean A LOT- you can even show lyrics!
+So I'd rather list the things you CANNOT do:

 - Precise seeking.
-- View lyrics (might be doable, remains to be looked into)
 - Result pagination is hard capped, so at one point you'll have to use the main client.

 The script assumes you already have spotify-player installed and authenticated.
 At launch, it will automatically run the daemon ```spotify_player -d``` and you can start using the rofi interface right away.
 You're still able to run spotify-player normally, even with the daemon running, in case you want more advanced functionalities.